Testing and bug reporting

 Points to ponder

-- Once you activate the testing section of the repository, you immediately lose support for that install in the "stable" part of the forum.
+- Once you activate the testing section of the repository, you immediately lose support for that install in the Help section of the forum.
 For this reason alone we suggest that you use a separate partition or safer still a separate machine for your testing install.

 - Using real life hardware "bare-steel" is preferred.
 Virtual Box and its likes are not a good testing environment as the troubleshooting potential is very limited (as its not real hardware) but maybe alright for some application trouble shooting.

 - By activating testing you accept that the install is temporary.
-On occasion you may be asked to reinstall in the process.
+On occasion you may be asked to reinstall.

-- When you activate testing you are accepting that PCLinuxOS has no liability to loss of information or other issues that may develop from being an active tester.
+- When you activate the test section you are accepting that PCLinuxOS has no liability to loss of information or other issues that may develop from being an active tester.

 - When testing is activated, it is very important to ensure you do not install from external non-testing repository sources.
-This will taint your testing environment and give false information about your install should the external application replace existing libs (libraries) when it is installed.
+This will taint your testing environment and give false information about your install should the external application replace existing libraries when it is installed.

 - Remember that the more information you supply, the better.